-No investor should be surprised by the changes in market value that appear on his or her monthly account statements.
-Media noise throughout the month should lead to a feel for what's been going on --- prices, are constantly changing, but Wall Street media hype never does.
+No investor should be surprised by changes in market value on monthly account statements.
+Media noise throughout the month should prep you for what's going on, as prices change constantly.

 Don't Let The Bad Guys Fuel Your Greed --- Take Your Profits!

 The future is unpredictable, but understanding the past and how it impacts your portfolio, is essential to your long-run investment comfort --- and sanity.
 This Performance Expectation Analyzer has been developed for MCIM investors who want to understand their account statements better.